EilRoviSoft/AloneCompiler/res/amasm_features.md

 ```
 This can be read as "moves contents of %rox register to %lox register"
 ## Simple operands

-Doesn't require any operands other than instruction's name
+Doesn'flag require any operands other than instruction's name
 ```
 mov32 %lox, 2
 mov32 %rox, 3